Imperial College London

 Aims

-The course is designed to introduce the fundamentals of continuum mechanics and to demonstrate how problems in continuum mechanics can be solved using numerical techniques.
+This module is designed to introduce the fundamentals of continuum mechanics that underpin the theoretical understanding of many engineering disciplines and to demonstrate how problems in continuum mechanics can be solved using numerical techniques.
 Particular attention is paid to the theory and implementation of the finite element method.
-The course provides the theoretical basis for Masters level courses on applications of finite element methods (FEAA) and finite volume method (CFD) and is a companion course to ME3 Fluid Mechanics (FMX) and ME3 Stress Analysis (SAN).
+The module provides the theoretical basis for level 7 modules on applications of finite element methods and finite volume methods.
+This is a level 7 variant of the level 6 Computational Continuum Mechanics module and students cannot take both for credit towards their final degree.

 Role